 Our first heroine for Sakuta to assist is Mai Sakurajima, the titular bunny girl.
 Somehow she makes the dialogue even worse, she is equally as dry and cynical as Sakuta.
 Throughout the series, the script parallels standard rom-com dialogue, except it is written to be as pretentious as possible with the pace cranked down to molasses.
 Rather than a simple sentence lasting a few seconds, it’s needlessly wrapped into a messy jumble of sophistry and weird unfunny jokes.
 Why can’t these kids just talk like normal human beings?
 That would sure as hell make them more engaging to watch, and you know, relatable.
 Mai is the typical tsundere archetype, with the intruiging bunny girl costume appearing the most in episode one, then rarely appearing for the rest of the series.
 The whole ‘Bunny Girl’ hook in the title is contrived for what amounts to little more than big budget clickbait.

 There is one area which Bunny Girl Senpai is deserving of praise, its themes.
 At least from a conceptual standpoint, they add some nuance and relatability to cast.
 The execution of these themes, like the rest of the show, leaves much to be desired.
-Futaba is introduced early in the show as more or less an exposition dumper with the sole purpose of lampshading plot conveniences.
-Her character arc offers some intrigue but its relevant themes of insecurity and social anxiety are quickly muddled by the terrible hackneyed script.
+Where we see the most intruiging themes on display is in Futaba's arc; she is introduced early in the show as more or less an exposition dumper with the sole purpose of lampshading plot conveniences.
+The relevant themes of insecurity and social anxiety addressed in her arc are muddled by the terrible hackneyed script.
 She is a scientist girl for the sole purpose of spouting tropey quantum theory pseudo-science to explain away everything that’s happening.
 It’s always painfully apparent that the author just read a brief summary about the theories he uses in his story in an attempt to seem intelligent, but it's so clear he didn't bother to fully research them so instead it makes him look stupider.
 These overlong, cringe-inducing, self-congratulatory ‘science’ scenes occur almost every episode.

 Nothing in Bunny Girl Senpai feels real, it's all plastic.
 Mai and the rest of the girls don’t feel like fully realized characters either.
 They all experience some kind of turmoil yet this rarely shows through in their personalities.
 They are all plastic prepackaged moe archetypes, unaffected by anything they go through.
 Even if a character is visibly changed by their conflict after it’s resolved, it is usually undermined by the show’s terrible writing.
-Say for example there’s a girl affected by Adolescence Syndrome because she is so insecure with her body from how people have treated her, then after her affliction is resolved Sakuta interjects with another one of his good ol jokes that sexualizes her body and undermines everything the show was building towards.
+For example one girl is affected by Adolescence Syndrome because she is so insecure with her body from how people have treated her, then after her affliction is resolved Sakuta interjects with another one of his crude sex jokes that objectifies her body and undermines everything the arc was building towards.
 Another issue is the lack of lasting effects to each arc.
-They are paced too poorly for us to see how characters are impacted, rather a satisfying conclusion the story just moves on.
+They are paced too poorly for us to see how characters are impacted, rather than a satisfying conclusion the story just moves on.
 When the author decides he’s bored of a girl he simply ends the arc, in favor of a new case of Adolescence Syndrome.
 Of course, with another stock standard girl taken off the shelves at A-1 Pictures’ waifu warehouse to become the show’s new main appeal for a few weeks, until she is inevitably relegated to the supporting cast in favor of a new poster girl.

 It makes the author seem like an impatient teenage boy who just wants to shove as many beautiful girls into the arms of the cool guy bland protagonist.
 He pairs a girl with the protagonist and lets them flirt a little bit, and before he has to commit and actually develop said girl he gets bored of her.
 And writing a nuanced character is such hard work for him.
 So instead he just solves the issue by tossing aside the old girl in favor of a fresh new waifu to fawn all over his self-insert.
 This is, of course, a fundamental issue of most harem anime, a revolving door of waifus and a self insert protagonist.
 Being a light novel adaptation, Bunny Girl Senpai bears many structural similarities to a harem anime.
 Generally this is the reason why I avoid the genre, that and obnoxious fanservice which this series is thankfully frugal with.
 Eventually, it leaves off on a non-ending because this is an adaptation of an ongoing light novel.
 The show tries to wrap up the story as neatly as possible at the end of the last girl's arc, but it crashes and burns in its finale.
 The climax is a filled with overwrought crying, forced drama, and the cheesiest and most cringe-inducing writing in the whole show.